| Document Number: | N3038=10-0028 |

 strictly nested: if two objects of

-type thread_local_context
+type thread_local_context a

-are constructed on the same thread such
+and b are constructed on the same thread such

-is constructed before b
+that a is constructed before b

-must be destroyed before a
+then b must be destroyed before a,

 otherwise the behavior of the program is undefined.